kerbach2/kerbach2.github.io/_pages/about.md

 ## News

+**Sept 26, 2024**.
+Presented "Experimental findings for a cross-modal account of dynamic binding in gesture-speech interaction" at [XPRAG.it 2024, in Venice, Italy](https://sites.google.com/view/xpragit2024/xprag-it-2024).

+***

+**Sept 17, 2024**.
+Presented "From number classifying to number marking: Change in English countability" at [Sinn und Bedeutung 29, in Noto, Itlay](https://sub29.unime.it/programma/)..

+***

 **Sept 6, 2024**.
 Presented "Relative complexity in countability systems; A look at countability in Central Kurdish" at [Lectures on Iranian Linguistics in Arizona (online)](https://iranian-languages.arizona.edu/lila).

 ***